sjscott84/fullstack-nanodegree-vm/README.md

 ## Running tournament project

 CD into tournament and enter 'python tournament_test.py' to run the tests for this project.

+## Creating a database for the catalog project

+CD into catalog.
+To create a database enter 'python database_setup.py'.
+This will create a new database called artistworkwithuser.db inside the catalog folder.

+## Running catalog project

+CD into catalog and enter 'python application.py'.
+You can then view this project at localhost:5000.
+If port 5000 is unavailable you can change the port in line 355 in application.py.